slyedoc/sly_physics/README.md

 Most likely you should go use rapier, this is a moon shot.

-This is where I am teaching myself what goes into a physiscs engine, the goal is having a working physics engine in one crate, that's good only for games, and easy to use.
-Hope to focus on performance.
+This is where I am teaching myself what goes into a physics engine, the goal is having a working physics engine in one crate, that's good only for games, and easy to use.
+Hope to focus on performance as I go.

 # Why